-He is also moving to get answers from the Democratic Alliance-run City of Johannesburg on an alleged R1.26-billion fleet tender, which reportedly benefited the Economic Freedom Fighters.
+He is also moving to get answers from the DA-run City of Johannesburg on an alleged R1.26-billion fleet tender, which reportedly benefited the Economic Freedom Fighters.

 Maile told the Mail & Guardian that the law empowers him to scrutinise and investigate the conduct of municipalities if required, but he did not want to comment on what action he would take on the Ekurhuleni matter until he had seen the city’s submission to his office.

 He added that it was not just Ekurhuleni contracts under scrutiny: he was also looking into issues concerning the Lesedi local municipality, as well as the City of Johannesburg’s fleet tender.

 AmaBhungane re-ported that the city’s R1.26-billion tender was awarded to a “relative bit player” in the fleet scene, Afrirent, without a competitive tender, and that the company had links to the EFF, a key partner in a power-sharing deal with the DA.

 The City of Johannesburg said the mayor’s office had not heard anything about questions related to tenders from Maile, but the request for answers could have been lodged with the city manager.

 Meanwhile, Masina dismissed as untrue reports that the chemical toilet tender was dodgy.

 He said there were 119 informal settlements in the city and research conducted showed that it was critical to provide decent ablution to these communities, since many people were using pit latrines that posed a health risk and could contaminate the underground water system.

 He argued that the contract, signed two months before he took office in 2016, was legitimate.